Taking flight¶

 Registering the Fall system¶

-Navigate back to MyGamelevelstate.lua
+Navigate back to gamelevelstate.lua

 and on line 32 you’ll see where we register systems.
-Go ahead and add
+Go

 to the bottom of the list like so.